Certified Advocate Partners Program

 Our Data

-Our advocates helped clients seek 153 protective orders.
+Our advocates helped clients seek 225 protective orders.
 Using their legal training, they were able to achieve high rates of having protective orders awarded for clients.
-Of the 153 orders, an ex parte order was issued in 125 cases and denied in only 12 cases.
-The remaining 16 cases are open or the client did not follow up with the advocate after applying for the order.
+Of the 225 requests, an ex parte order was issued in 205 cases and denied in only 20 cases.
 In most of the cases where an ex parte order was denied, the CAPP advocate had correctly cautioned the client that they may be unsuccessful, but the client requested to proceed regardless.

 Inquiries & Media